 SIT791 - Professional Practice

-STP710.
-Must have successfully completed 8 credit points of study in level 7 SIT-coded units and must be enrolled in S779 Master of Information Technology (Professional), S735 Master of Cyber Security (Professional) or S777 Master of Data Analytics with a minimum 70% average.
+STP710 and must have successfully completed 8 credit points of study in level 7 SIT-coded units and must be enrolled in S779 Master of Information Technology (Professional), S735 Master of Cyber Security (Professional), S737 Master of Applied Artificial Intelligence (Professional) or S777 Master of Data Analytics with a minimum 70% average.

 Students will on average spend 600 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 Approximately 480 hours working in industry.
 Students are expected to attend meetings with their internship supervisor and the academic supervisor.

 Students must contact their enrolment officer prior to enrolling in this unit in order to meet the pre-selection requirements by emailing firstname.lastname@example.org.

 To be eligible to study this unit, students must participate and succeed in the interview process for securing a placement position.

 Note also that delays in completing the placement could mean that the course will take longer to complete than the stated duration.
 Attendance at the placement may be required outside the trimester dates.